Sadie Thompson (film): Release and reception

+Censorship

+When Sadie Thompson was released, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+The Kansas censor board ordered cuts of all scenes reflecting upon the reformer's conduct.

 Awards and honors

 Swanson was nominated for an Academy Award for Best Actress, and George Barnes for Best Cinematography at the 1st Academy Awards for this film, The Devil Dancer and The Magic Flame.
 Swanson did not attend the ceremony, and always felt it was like "comparing apples to oranges."

 The film is recognized by American Film Institute in these lists: